You think carbohydrates aren’t addictive? You think it’s easy to give them up? You don’t think it possible that people might prefer carbs to life?

 But it stands to reason that it can be used to treat cancer that is already growing.
 Since cancers can’t really get nourishment from anything but glucose, it stands to reason that cutting off this supply would, at the very least, slow down tumor growth, especially in aggressive, fast-growing cancers requiring a lot of glucose to fuel their rapid growth.

 Thomas Seyfried (the same Thomas Seyfried mentioned in the article) has shown that ketogenic diets in animals and humans can stop malignant brain tumors.
-There is no reason to believe they wouldn’t work in humans as well.
+There is no reason to believe they wouldn’t work in other cancers as well.

 A group in Germany is looking at such diets in a small pilot study.
 Patients are only admitted to the study when all standard therapies – chemotherapy, radiation, surgery, etc. – have failed and they have basically been sent home to die.
 In fact, a few were so far gone that they died within the first week of starting the study.
 You couldn’t ask for a study group more destined for failure, but, according to the Times article